corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 ## Archive Service 1.0.5

+In this release:

-* Fixed an issue where the Archive Service would misunderstand reference states when part of transactions.
-The Archive Service will now correctly allow a transaction to be archived even if it still has unconsumed outbound references; that is, it references a transaction that is still unconsumed.
-The behavior will still be the same for any unconsumed transaction that references the transaction (inbound): in this scenario, it will still be unarchivable.
+* An issue occurred where the Archive Service misunderstood reference states when part of transactions.
+As of this release, the Archive Service now correctly allows a transaction to be archived even if it still has unconsumed outbound references; that is, it references a transaction that is still unconsumed.
+The behavior is unchanged for any unconsumed transaction that references the transaction (inbound): in this scenario, it will still be unarchivable.

 ## Archive Service 1.0.4